ibm-cloud-docs/vpc/api-change-log-beta.md

 See [`2023-05-30` API migration (file shares)](/docs/vpc?topic=vpc-2023-05-30-migration-file-shares) for guidance on migrating from `targets` to  `mount_targets`.

+This feature is now generally available.
+See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#08-august-2023).
+Support for `targets` property name has been removed.

 ### For all version dates
 {: #30-may-2023-all-version-dates-beta}